-3.1 Frauds involving Rs.
-1 lakh and above
+3.1 Frauds involving ₹ 1 lakh and above

-- 3.1.1 Fraud reports should be submitted in all cases of fraud of Rs.
-1 lakh and above perpetrated through misrepresentation, breach of trust, manipulation of books of account, fraudulent encashment of instruments like cheques, drafts and bills of exchange, unauthorised handling of securities charged to the bank, misfeasance, embezzlement, misappropriation of funds, conversion of property, cheating, shortages, irregularities, etc. - 3.1.2 Fraud reports should also be submitted in cases where central investigating agencies have initiated criminal proceedings suo motto and/or where the Reserve Bank has directed that they be reported as frauds. - 3.1.3 Banks may also report frauds perpetrated in their subsidiaries and affiliates/joint ventures.
-Such frauds should, however, not be included in the report on outstanding frauds and the quarterly progress reports referred to in paragraph 4 below. - 3.1.4 Soft copy of the reports on frauds in FMR formats should be submitted to the Central Office of the Department of Banking Supervision (DBS).
-Within three weeks of detection of fraud involving Rs.
-5.00 lakh and above the copy of FMR-1 should be submitted to the Central Office, DBS and the Regional Office (RO) DBS under whose jurisdiction the Head office of the bank falls and the RO of DBS under whose jurisdiction the branch where the fraud occurs falls.
-Fraud reports in hard copy format (FMR-1) involving frauds of Rs.1.00 lakh and above and less than Rs.
-5.00 lakh should be sent only to the concerned Regional Office of RBI, DBS. - 3.1.5 It is observed while scrutinizing FMR 1 returns from the banks, that certain vital fields in the returns are left blank.
-As the complete particulars on frauds perpetrated in the banks are vital for monitoring and supervisory purposes, banks should ensure that the data furnished are accurate and up-to-date.
-Incidentally, if no data is to be provided in respect of any of the items, or else, if details of any of the items are not available at the time of reporting of FMR 1 return, the bank may indicate as "no particulars to be reported" or "details not available at present" etc. In such a situation, the banks have to collect the data and report the details invariably through FMR 3 return on quarterly basis.
+- 3.1.1 Fraud reports should be submitted in all cases of fraud of ₹ 1 lakh and above perpetrated through misrepresentation, breach of trust, manipulation of books of account, fraudulent encashment of instruments like cheques, drafts and bills of exchange, unauthorised handling of securities charged to the bank, misfeasance. embezzlement, misappropriation of funds. conversion of property, cheating, shortages, irregularities, etc. - 3.1.2 Fraud reports should also be submitted in cases where central investigating agencies have initiated criminal proceedings suo motto and/or where the Reserve Bank has directed that such cases be reported as frauds. - 3.1.3 Banks may also report frauds perpetrated in their subsidiaries and affiliates/joint ventures in FMR -1 format in hard copy only.
+Such frauds should, however, not be included in the report on outstanding frauds and the quarterly progress reports referred to in paragraph 4 below.
+Such frauds will not be entered in the FRMS package at any stage.
+Further, in terms DBS.FrMC.BC.No.6/23.04.001/2012-13 dated May 23, 2013, in case the subsidiary/ affiliates/joint ventures of the bank is an entity which is regulated by Reserve Bank of India and is independently required to report the cases of fraud to RBI in terms of guidelines applicable to that subsidiary/affiliate/joint venture, the parent bank need not furnish the hard copy of the FMR-1 statement in respect of fraud cases detected at such subsidiary/affiliate/joint venture. - 3.1.4 Soft copy of the reports on frauds in FMR formats in respect of fraud cases involving amount of ₹ 1 lakh and above should be submitted to the Central Office of the Department of Banking Supervision (DBS) i.e. Central Fraud Monitoring Cell located at Bengaluru as well as to Regional Office (RO) of DBS/SSM under whose jurisdiction the Head office of the bank falls within three weeks of detection of fraud.
+Reporting of fraud cases in hard copies to RBI will be as under:- a) Fraud cases involving an amount more than ₹ 1 lakh and upto ₹ 50 lakh